sawdog/trac-foundation-theme/README.md

 trac-foundation-theme
 =====================

-Trac Theme Based on the Foundation 3.1 front-end framework.
-If you enjoy this and want to contribute back please do!
+Trac Theme for adding the Foundation 3.1 front-end framework to your trac environment.

 Easy to get started - just clone the project, place the stylesheets/app.css file into trac_env/httpd/stylesheets place the templates/theme.html file into your trac_env/templates directory.